 The enamel on your teeth is the hardest and most mineralised substance in your body.
 Following the remedies above will also help you strengthen tooth enamel naturally.

-Some ways to recognise that you’re losing your tooth enamel are if your teeth are highly sensitive or turning yellow, the tips of your teeth look transparent, or your teeth have rounded edges.
+Some ways to recognise that you’re losing your tooth enamel are if you have developed highly sensitive or yellow teeth, the tips of your teeth look transparent, or your teeth have rounded edges.
 Rounded edges are also an early sign of tooth erosion, something else you want to take seriously if you notice it.

 Can You Whiten Teeth Naturally?